RetireJS/retire.js/README.md

 Burp and OWASP ZAP plugin
 -------------------------
-[@h3xstream](https://github.com/h3xstream) has adapted Retire.js as a [plugin](https://github.com/h3xstream/burp-retire-js) for the penetration testing tools [Burp](https://portswigger.net/burp/) and [OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project).
-An alternative OWASP ZAP plugin exists at https://github.com/nikmmy/retire/
+[@h3xstream](https://github.com/h3xstream) has adapted Retire.js as a [plugin](https://github.com/h3xstream/burp-retire-js) for the penetration testing tools [Burp](https://portswigger.net/burp/) and [OWASP ZAP](https://www.zaproxy.org).

+The [OWASP ZAP](https://www.zaproxy.org) team officially supports a Retire.js plugin which is available via the ZAP Marketplace and is included by default in the ZAP weekly releases: https://www.zaproxy.org/docs/desktop/addons/retire.js/

 Donate
 ------